 Policies, systems, and institutions in the Chicago region and beyond should work for everyone they serve, women and men.
 When they don't, we speak up.
 And we keep talking until they do.

 Good programs can help hundreds of women succeed.
 Good policies can help thousands.
-That’s why Chicago Foundation for Women is coordinating a citywide effort to produce The Civic Plan: CFW’s Call to Action for Elevating Women and Girls to identify the most pressing issues facing women and girls- and the solutions to address those issues.
+That’s why Chicago Foundation for Women invests in research to identify the most pressing issues facing women and girls- and advocacy for the solutions to address those issues.

 Cora Fletcher, a 17-year-old jailed for retail theft, lay with her arms and legs shacked to opposite sides of a hospital bed for three days before giving birth.
 Jennifer Farrar, charged with forgery, had her legs chained together through most of her labor.